Walter E. Fernald Developmental Center

-The Walter E. Fernald State School, later the Walter E. Fernald Developmental Center, was the Western hemisphere's oldest publicly funded institution serving people with developmental disabilities.
-Originally a Victorian sanatorium, it became a "poster child" for the American eugenics movement during the 1920s.
+The Walter E. Fernald State School, later the Walter E. Fernald Developmental Center, was the Western Hemisphere's oldest publicly funded institution serving people with developmental disabilities.
+Under its third superintendent, Walter Fernald, it became a model for state institutions for the developmentally disabled.
 It later was the scene of medical experiments in the 20th century.
 Investigations into this research led to new regulations regarding human research in children.

 The school occupies a 186 acre property off Trapelo Road in Waltham, Massachusetts.